Prohelion/ArrowPoint-Telemetry/README.md

 - Alerting via a visual alert (USB light), when key data points go out of range
 - Storage of CANbus data in a relational data set for later report
 - Relaying of data to other ArrowPoint-Telemetry instances
-- Integration with SPLUNK for larger scale data capture and realtime reporting
+- Integration with SPLUNK for larger scale data capture and real time reporting

 The application is compatible with

 - Prohelion Battery Packs
 - Tritium WaveSculpters
 - Tritium BMUs and CMUs

-The Wifi connection should be broadcasting CANbus data using the Tritium CANbus identifiers.
+The WiFi connection should be broadcasting CANbus data using the Tritium CANbus identifiers.

 Any issues please or question, please raise them on our GitHub account at https://github.com/Prohelion/ArrowPoint-Telemetry